baloise-incubator/design-system/.changeset/khaki-apes-worry.md

 '@baloise/design-system-components': patch
 ---

-enable dot(.) as a decimal separator for a BE, DE and LU regions
+enable dot(.) as a decimal separator for a BE region